9 Causes of Diarrhea Every Day (But not Sick) & When to Worry.

 The symptoms of lactose intolerance can range from mild to extreme forms of diarrhea, vomiting, and abdominal pain.

-Consider lactose intolerance if you have diarrhea every day without other sickness feelings or symptoms.
+Consider lactose intolerance if you have diarrhea daily without other sickness feelings or symptoms.

 Lactose intolerance is commonly associated with multiple symptoms (bloating, nausea, cramps, and diarrhea).
-However, some cases may present with diarrhea every day without being sick or complaining of other symptoms.
+However, some cases may present with diarrhea daily without being sick or complaining of other symptoms.

 2. Other forms of food intolerance.